willcpope/galaxys_edge_experience_analysis/README.md

 * Human feedback that points to the gaps between what you think is happening and what’s really happening
 * Data about the future
 * Tells you why it's happening

+For this analysis, I am focusing on experience data collected from:
+* Online Survey
+* Twitter
+* Google Trends

 ## Survey Data
 ![Age](images/age.png)